jackweinbender/sweetpeonies.com/_posts/2011-09-29-flower-pumpkin-workshop.markdown

 layout: post
 author: tiffany
 title: "Flower Pumpkin Workshop"
-assets: /assets/images2011-09-29flower-pumpkin-workshop
+assets: /assets/images/2011-09-29-flower-pumpkin-workshop/
 categories:
+- Flowers
+- The Farm
+tags:
+- Decor
+- Fall
-- flowers
+- Flower Arrangement
-- the farm
+- Pumpkins
 ---

 Tuesday evening was the night you’ve all been waiting for…the pumpkin workshop.
 I think I say this every time but, this workshop just might be my absolute favorite.
 The pumpkin workshop brings a little sophistication to the traditional idea of carving pumpkins for the fall.